Book 1

 Google Drive

-Needs sync so strong consistency is expected, use a relational database (ACID out-of-the-box).
+Needs sync, so strong consistency is expected, use a relational database (ACID out-of-the-box) to store file metadata.

 Use third-party large storage service like Amazon Simple Storage Service (S3).
-Provides automatic cross-region replication, sharding, etc.
+Provides automatic same-region and cross-region replication, sharding, etc.

 Allow resumable uploads ?uploadType=resumable to recover from network failure during uploads.

-Block Server - split files into blocks before uploading to S3, compress (gzip, bzip2) and encrypt each block, store block metadata (block_id, hash, block_order) in Metadata DB to avoid duplicates, etc.
+Block Servers - split files into blocks before uploading to S3, compress (gzip, bzip2) and encrypt each block, store block metadata (block_id, hash, block_order) in Metadata DB to avoid duplicates, etc. Downloads happen to block servers first too instead of directly downloading onto the client for delta sync.

-Notification service is used for sync - accessed by other active clients via long polling.
+Notification service is used for sync - accessed by other online clients via long polling.
+Send notifs to online clients upon file edits or new file creation.
 If a client is offline, save file changes in cache or offline backup MQ to replay when it becomes active.

 Optimizations: